webdigga/large-currency-transfers-co-uk/src/posts/hearing-protection-for-bikers.md

 ## **Why do I need Auritech motorcycle hearing protection?**

 Wind noise on a motorbike can reach levels of up to 105dB, while motorsport spectators may experience levels of up to 130dB.
-Motorbike riders should always wear earplugs to protect their hearing, as exposure to 85dB can cause permanent damage.
+Motorbike riders should always wear ear plugs to protect their hearing, as exposure to 85dB can cause permanent damage.

-## **What makes Auritech earplugs for bikers different?**
+## **What makes Auritech ear plugs for bikers different?**

-Auritech BIKER Hearing Protectors are top-quality earplugs, better than foam, wax, or silicone ones.
+Auritech BIKER Hearing Protectors are top-quality ear plugs, better than foam, wax, or silicone ones.
 Experts have worked on them for over 20 years.

-These earplugs have special ceramic filters that protect your ears from loud wind, road, and engine noises.
+These ear plugs have special ceramic filters that protect your ears from loud wind, road, and engine noises.

 Auritech BIKER Hearing Protectors are unique because they filter out loud noises.
 They still allow you to hear important sounds like talking, GPS directions, sirens, horns, and the sound of your motorcycle engine.
 These sounds are not distorted.